cloudmesh-community/hid-sp18-511/tutorial/aws-lambda.md

 Following options are available to create the role

+* Create an existing role - Use existing role
 * Create new role from template(s) - AWS Lambda will create the role with permission from the selected policy templates
 * Create a custom role - User can create the role with customized permissions